 A slipped disc, also known as a herniated disc, occurs when one of the spinal discs is pushed out of place, pressing on surrounding nerves.
 This condition can lead to persistent back pain and even discomfort in the limbs.
 In Singapore, many individuals experience this issue due to age, posture, or lifestyle habits.
 Early assessment and timely treatment are essential.

-What Is a Herniated or Slipped Disc?
+What is a Herniated (Slipped) Disc?

 A herniated disc, also known as a slipped disc, refers to a condition where the soft, gel-like inner portion of a spinal disc leaks out through a tear in the outer layer.
 This displaced material may compress nearby spinal nerves, resulting in pain, numbness, or weakness, especially in the lower back or neck.